-Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Common Stock, without par value XOM New York Stock Exchange 0.142% Notes due 2024 XOM24B New York Stock Exchange 0.524% Notes due 2028 XOM28 New York Stock Exchange 0.835% Notes due 2032 XOM32 New York Stock Exchange 1.408% Notes due 2039 XOM39A New York Stock Exchange
+Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Common Stock, without par value XOM New York Stock Exchange 0.142% Notes due 2024 XOM24B New York Stock Exchange 0.524% Notes due 2028 XOM28 New York Stock Exchange 0.835% Notes due 2032 XOM32 New York Stock Exchange 1.408% Notes due 2039 ХОМЗ9А New York Stock Exchange

 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗵 No 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
 Yes \square No \square

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ☑ No □

 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \square No \square

-Yes ☑ No □ Indicate by check mark whether the reg istrant is a large accelerated filer, a in accelerated filer, a non-accelerated filer, a smaller report ing company, or an emerging growt company.
-See the definitions of "large e accelerated filer," "accelerated filer," "smaller reporting company," and "emerging grov wth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer \checkmark Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate ate by check mark if the registran t has elected not to use the extended transition period for complying with any new or revise financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

 Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. 🗵 If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \square
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. 🗵

+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b).

 Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Act).
-Yes □ No ☑
+Yes 🗆 No 🗵